Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

     from epi.core.model import Model

 A model inhereting from :py:class:`~epi.core.model.Model` must implement the methods :py:meth:`~epi.core.model.Model.forward` and :py:meth:`~epi.core.model.Model.jacobian`.
-In addition it must provide the methods :py:meth:`~epi.core.model.Model.getCentralParam` and :py:meth:`~epi.core.model.Model.getParamSamplingLimits` to provide the sampling algorithm with sensible starting values and boundary values.
+In addition it must provide the methods :py:meth:`~epi.core.model.Model.getcentral_param` and :py:meth:`~epi.core.model.Model.getParamSamplingLimits` to provide the sampling algorithm with sensible starting values and boundary values.
 The jacobian is derived analytically here and implemented explicitly.

 .. important::